Lisa Simmons

 Biography

 Dr Lisa Simmons is a Senior Lecturer in Health Professional Education in the College of Medicine and Dentistry at James Cook University and an Accredited Clinical Exercise Physiologist.
-She is an educational leader in health professional education whose work focuses on educator capability, authentic clinical education, student-led healthcare services, work-integrated learning and evaluation of learning, service and workforce outcomes.
+Her leadership strengthens educators' capabilities, builds authentic clinical education systems, and creates evidence-informed approaches to evaluating learning, service, and workforce impact.

 Research